ymoralesgalvan/as2-code-review/README.md

 # as2-code-review
- Part1 of as2 code review implemented in python
+Task 1 of as2 code review